Summarizing Stream Data for Memory-Constrained Online Continual Learning: More Ablation Study and Analysis

 \section{More Ablation Study and Analysis}

+\paragraph{Results on larger memory. } In addition to the experiment results presented in the main manuscript, we apply SSD on SCR and RAR with larger memory sizes and show the results in Tab.~\ref{tab:larger_memory}.
+For better utilization of the auxiliary memory and implementation convenience, the summarizing process does not start until the memory space preserved for the current task is filled.
+Thus, for larger memory sizes, the summarizing iteration is less than that of smaller memory sizes.
+For example, each task in the three benchmarks contains 5,000 images in total.
+Therefore, for the first task, there will be no summarizing process as the training process ends as soon as the original samples fill the memory.
+Under such circumstances, SSD still achieves performance improvement over the high RAR baseline.
+Overall it provides stable improvements on all memory sizes.

+\paragraph{Average forgetting metric.} We also report the average forgetting metric comparison in Tab.~\ref{tab:larger_memory}.
+As the results are not presented in SCR and RAR, their performance is reproduced by us.
+By comparison, SSD provides less forgetting than the baselines.

-\textbf{Parameter Analysis on the Queue Size. } We employ a queue for storing the most recent images from the stream data for summarizing information.
+\paragraph{Parameter analysis on the queue size. } We employ a queue to store the most recent images from the stream data for information summarizing.
 Its influence is analyzed in Fig.~\ref{fig:queue}.
-Under 100 memory size, the best performance is obtained when queue size is set as 16.
+Under the memory size of 100, the best performance is obtained when queue size is 16.
 For larger memory sizes, the queue size of 64 achieves best performances.
-Generally, the influence on the performance is limited across all queue sizes.
+Generally, the influence on the performance is limited across all queue sizes, and we set 64 as the queue size for all the experiments.